nparks-kenzan/capstan-1/pipelines/gcp/1-pubsubWpodscaling/README.md

 1. Add a new commit to the repo
 1. Manually Start a Build with Cloud Builder

 Regardless of the method choosen, once a new container image appears in the local GCR repository a Google PubSub event that Spinnaker subscribes to will be generated.
-As described in pipeline configuration earlier this will result in the pipeline being triggered and a code deployment.
+The pipeline is configured to respond to changes to the `latest` container image and deploy it.

 ## Test Horizantal Pod Scaling